CodeOn-ArK/FreeRTOS_STM32_Examples/Documentation/RTOS.md

 ## Task Scheduling && SCHEDULER

 - In FREE-RTOS the Tasks run on the CPU when the scheduler allows them to.
 - The scheduler schedules the tasks to run on the CPU.
+Its basic task is to determine which is the next potential task to run on the CPU.
 - There are several types of scheduling policies such as :-
 > Pre-emptive :